rremple/intervalidus/readme.md

   closed (denoted with brackets) or open (denoted with parens), and the start and end of each interval is separated by a comma rather than two dots.

+(How discrete and continuous domain values differ in behavior is discussed later.)

 These notational differences are carried in the representation of the horizontal dimension too.
 For example, if we flip the dimensions and print the result: